mitwelten/mitwelten-db-backend/schema/NOTES.md

 insert into dev.nodes(node_label, type)
 -- omit serial_number, as it doesn't align with device_id
-select distinct device_id, 'audiomoth' from files -- initial table used to import audiomoth files where device_id is not null order by device_id asc;
+select distinct device_id, 'audiomoth' from public.files -- initial table used to import audiomoth files where device_id is not null order by device_id asc;

-insert into dev.nodes(node_label, type) select distinct node_id, 'cam' from files_image -- initial table used to import image files order by node_id asc;
+insert into dev.nodes(node_label, type) select distinct node_id, 'cam' from public.files_image -- initial table used to import image files order by node_id asc;
 ```